The City of Vancouver is working to increase and protect affordable housing in Vancouver.

 Proposals are subject to urban design performance (including consideration of shadow analysis, view impacts, frontage length, building massing, setbacks, and so on), and demonstration of a degree of community support.
 Projects that would be considered are:

-- Ground-oriented forms up to a maximum of 3½ storeys – such as small houses and duplexes, traditional row houses, stacked townhouses, and courtyard row houses – within approximately 100 metres of an arterial street (about 1½ blocks)
+- Ground-oriented forms up to a maximum of 3½ storeys – such as small houses and duplexes, traditional row houses, stacked townhouses, courtyard row houses, or four storey apartments – within approximately 100 metres of an arterial street (about 1½ blocks)

 - Mid-rise forms up to a maximum of 6 storeys that front on arterials well seved by transit and are within 500 metres (a five-minute walk) of identified neighbourhood centres and local shopping areas